 An “open wound” does not mean you leave it open to the elements.
-The wound still must be covered (dressed) to prevent contaminants from entering it.
+The wound must still be covered (dressed) to prevent contaminants from entering it.
 Remember, even the air contains bacteria, so the wound must be dressed at all times.

-- Apply antibiotic or antibacterial ointments (as talked about here, honey can also be used)
+- Apply antibiotic or antibacterial ointments

 - Apply the wet sterile dressing over the wound